 In 1967, Canada's Centennial Year, Audrey MacLean and Maureen Remington founded the Oshawa Art Association (OAA).
-In April
+In April of

-Secretary).
 They began with 43 active members, two inactive members and nine patron members.

 Audrey and Maureen believed the strength of the visual arts community would lie in the development of a strong pool of new artists.

 On April 1, 1968, the first Annual Meeting and first Annual Juried Show were held at the McLaughlin Public Library.
-By the end of
+By the end of the

-was well on its way to becoming the foremost advocate for artists in Oshawa.
+on its way to becoming the foremost advocate for artists in Oshawa.